-Growth is a necessary goal but if you choose it as your main goal, it can mean spending time on activities that you may not enjoy, like increased travel, running multiple locations, managing managers vs being intimately engaged with individual employees.
+The growth of your business is a necessary goal but if you choose it as your main goal, it can mean spending time on activities that you may not enjoy, like increased travel, running multiple locations, managing managers vs being intimately engaged with individual employees.
 Enormous growth can move you further from the work of the business.

 Getting bigger can bring up issues you may not want to tackle.
 If you’re going to grow rapidly, you’ll need cash beyond your banking arrangement.
 To get cash, you’ll end up giving up parts of your business.
 If you add outside investors it can add layers of complexity and worse, your business may lose the very soul that spurred its growth to start with.